-Thursday, April 24th, 2025 - San Bernardino, CA.
+Friday, April 25th, 2025 - San Bernardino, CA.

-One city council member is quoted saying “it is absolutely undemocratic and unfair to the 225 thousand residents of San Bernardino!”
+One city council member is quoted saying “It is absolutely undemocratic and unfair to the 225 thousand residents of San Bernardino!”

-Several San Bernardino residents expressed concern about the resignation of Acting City Manager Rochelle Clayton and the censure of Council member Kimberly Calvin during a recent city council meeting.
+“Several San Bernardino residents expressed concern about the resignation of Acting City Manager Rochelle Clayton and the censure of Council member Kimberly Calvin during a recent city council meeting.
 Calvin accused the city of illegally giving away public funds to people who are not entitled to them, citing the case of Steve Carrigan, who was awarded $800,000 in a lawsuit.
 Former San Bernardino 6th Ward Councilman Rikke Van Johnson also addressed the council, criticizing their conduct and accusing them of targeting “honest council members like Calvin” because she “called out [their] illicit behavior.”

 (To see the full article from Voice 50, log on at):